woordwaark/Spotlight-pipeline/README.md

 To be able to lemmatize, a computer model must be trained on the basis of a training corpus.
 Our training corpus consisted of six texts in Groningen, a file of 109,765 tokens, 93,739 words and 6513 sentences.
 When allocating the lemmas, a Dutch cognate was chosen where possible.
 If there was no cognate in Dutch for the Groningen word, a non-cognate was chosen.
 This training corpus was manually created as a part of our project.

-For lemmatisation, we trained a computer model called [PIE](https://github.com/emanjavacas/pie) with our training data.
+For lemmatization, we trained a computer model called [PIE](https://github.com/emanjavacas/pie) with our training data.
 When we test our model on new data, we achieve 89% accuracy.
 A visual inspection suggests that a substantial portion of the 11% mistakes are cases where the model generates a Dutch-sounding cognate that is not commonly used, while the word was annotated with a non-cognate.
 We do not consider this a problem since different Gronings variants still normalize to the same (pseudo-)Dutch lemma, and this is the primary goal of the lemmatization proces.

 ### Part-of-speech tagging